yeonjuan/html-eslint/README.md

 };
 ```

+## Recommended Configs

+This plugin provides `plugin:@html-eslint/recommended`.
+The recommended configuration contains the rules marked ⭐ in [Rules](#Rules).

 ## Rules

-- 🔧 - Meaning the rule can fix problems aotomatically
+- 🔧 - Meaning the rule can fix problems aotomatically by running eslint `--fix` options.
 - ⭐ - Meaning the rule is recommended.

 ### Best Practices